cncf/devstats-reports/README.md

 - Company committers emails for all CNCF projects: `SKIPDT=1 PG_DB=allprj CSV=emails.csv PG_PASS=... ./sh/rep.sh all company_committers_emails {{type}} known {{company}} Apple {{actor}} author`.
 - List company's individual commits: `SKIPDT=1 PG_DB=allprj PG_PASS=...
 CSV=commits_links.csv ./sh/rep.sh all company_commits_links {{type}} known {{company}} Apple {{actor}} author`.
 - After report is processed `out.csv` file is generated - it can be used for creating charts and other data analysis.

+On Kubernetes:

+- Go to `cncf/devstats-helm` repo and follw instructions from `test/README.md` file, especially `Create reports pod` section.
+- Once you shell into the reports pod, you can act just like on the bare metal server.
+Putting any CSV files generated while reporting in `/data` directory will make them available at: `https://teststats.cncf.io/backups/`.